analythium/deps/README.md

 # deps

-> Dependency Management with roxygen-style Comments
+> Dependency Management with Roxygen-style Comments

 Manage your source code dependencies by decorating your existing R code with special, roxygen-style comments.